Endangered mussels in the Shenango River: Protecting water quality ambassadors

 The presence of thriving mussels or clams in a body of water is synonymous with water cleanliness.
 So, it’s no surprise that many mussel species around the globe are facing an uncertain future as water pollution levels continue to be a problem.
 The mussels in the Shenango River face the same threats.

 In 2015, the Pennsylvania Game Commission published the Pennsylvania Wildlife Action Plan 2015-2025.
-Of the 11 listed greatest conservation need species accounts for freshwater mussels in the state, six of those mussel varieties are in the Shenango River.
+Of the 11 listed greatest conservation need species accounts for freshwater mussels in the state, eight of those mussel varieties are in the Shenango River.

 So, what exactly does endangered mean?